Graded strength of comparative illusions is explained by Bayesian inference: Statistical Modeling

 With these definitions in hand, we can define the approximate posterior directly as:

 We substitute $\hat{p}(s_i|s_p)$ from Eq.~\ref{eq:posterior-approx} for $p(s_i|s_p)$ in Eq.~\ref{eq:posterior-aggregate} to yield two quantitative noisy-channel-based models for CI acceptability, one for each hypothesized link (max and mean).
-If CI effects are indeed a consequence of noisy-channel inference, there should be a positive relationship between one or more of these models and the acceptability of CI sentences.
+If CI effects are indeed a consequence of noisy-channel inference, there should be a positive relationship between one or more of these model-derived estimates of posterior probability and the acceptability of CI sentences.
 In other words, an increase in the posterior probability of one or more interpretations of a CI sentence should produce a proportional increase in its acceptability rating.
-Each linking function assigns a value to each of the 120 unique anomalous stimuli $s_p$ tested in Experiments 1 and 2.
+There were 120 unique anomalous stimuli $s_p$ tested in Experiments 1 and 2 and each linking function assigns a value to each stimulus, totally 120 data points for each linking function.